Vizzuality/marxan-cloud/docs/features/compare-scenarios-difference-maps/high-level-design.md

-# Difference map - High-level design
+# Difference maps - High-level design

 This document aims at providing an overview of the architecture of the difference maps for the Marxan platform.